National park posters

 CGA: What do you want people to get out of looking at or owning one of your posters?

 Rob: There are really three things I hope this project can accomplish.
 First, these posters are reminders of the great national park experiences most of us have had and shared.
 Second, if you haven’t yet visited a national park, I hope they will inspire you to get out and see these amazing places.
 And third, it seems like nearly every day, one of our parks is under siege from fire or flood or government shutdowns.
-I hope the posters will remind people of why our national parks — with their astonishing landscapes, vibrant cultures, and rich history — are worth protecting today and for future generations.
+I hope the posters will remind people of why our national parks—with their astonishing landscapes, vibrant cultures and rich history—are worth protecting today and for future generations.

 CGA: You talked about your daughter’s marriage having a connection to this national park poster project, and you also mentioned the threat to the parks by government shutdowns.
 Coincidentally, I also have a marriage connection to the national parks.
-My son had a wedding ceremony scheduled in Yosemite — which must be set up almost a year beforehand — and on the weekend it was to happen, the government shut the park down.
+My son had a wedding ceremony scheduled in Yosemite—which must be set up almost a year beforehand—and on the weekend it was to happen, the government shut the park down.

 Rob: Unfortunately, it all comes down to funding.
 Without it, every park suffers some sort of loss: fewer programs, closed campgrounds, limited facilities.
 There are both natural and human threats to our national parks; and without the funds to fight wildfires or handle the millions of American and international tourists, parks will have to raise fees and cut services.

-CGA: It’s a cliché, but our national parks really are quintessentially American.
+CGA: It’s a cliche, but our national parks really are quintessentially American.
 Europe, for example, essentially has no wild places left.

-Rob: Our national parks tell the story of America; and although this project revolves around creating iconic images for all fifty-nine national parks, it’s designed to remind us why they are so important and worth preserving.
+Rob: Our national parks tell the story of America; and although this project revolves around creating iconic images for all 59 national parks, it’s designed to remind us why they are so important and worth preserving.
 I encourage all of us to support our national parks in any way we can.